 And if I am frank, that is exactly what my daughter wanted too.
-A two-step desire: to be on her laptop, to touch the buttons and connect to something bigger than her yet does not exist without her; and to also access the poetry of the greatest, online.
+A two-step desire: to be on her laptop, to touch the buttons and connect to something bigger than her, yet does not exist without her; and to also access the poetry of the greatest, online.
 Her assumption was right: to have something will make her feel better.
-Yet this is a Great Myth.
+Yet paradoxically, this is a Great Myth.
 Although it is true in the immediate realm, the irony is that it keeps us from being truly happy and crucially, it keeps us from being free from the wanting!
 And the silly thing is, WE KNOW THIS!!!
 Yet why is it so pervasive?
-In my opinion, this myth is so great, so big that we think we cannot get off from its back, because what we have been led to believe is if we do get off, beyond it is the swamp of crusty, antisocial disenfranchisement, no ladder to climb, no self-worth, no standing, no place.
-A good myth not only keeps you connected to it, it also repels you from any alternative.
-Yet it really is a myth.
+In my opinion, this myth, no, lets call it an untruth, is so great, so big that we think we cannot get off from its back, because what we have been led to believe is if we do get off, beyond it is the swamp of crusty, antisocial disenfranchisement, no ladder to climb, no self-worth, no standing, no place.
+A good untruth not only keeps you connected to it, it also repels you from any alternative.
+Yet it really is untrue.
 And beyond it, below it, around it, is solid ground.
 Ground that is beautiful, growing, rich in all we would ever need.
 Ground from which we can turn and look at the desperate souls piggybacking on Consumerism’s back, clinging on, wearing their good clothes in their fully connected homes, their eyes screwed shut.